Linuxfabrik/monitoring-plugins/check-plugins/huawei-dorado-hypermetropair/README.md

 Checks the health, running status, and synchronization state of all HyperMetro pairs on a Huawei OceanStor Dorado storage system via the REST API (`/hypermetropair` endpoint).
 Alerts when any pair reports a non-normal state or synchronization issue.
 Reports link status, last sync time, sync duration, sync progress, local/remote data consistency and host access state per pair.

-**Alerting Logic:**

-* WARN if any pair's health status is not "Normal"
-* WARN if any pair's running status is not "Normal" or "Synchronizing"
-* WARN if link status is not "connected"
-* WARN if local data state is not "consistent"
-* WARN if remote data state is not "consistent"

 **Data Collection:**

 * Queries the Huawei OceanStor Dorado REST API at `https://<ip>:<port>/deviceManager/rest/<deviceId>/hypermetropair`